Rebilly/rebilly-js-sdk/README.md

 npm install rebilly-js-sdk --save
 ```

-## Documentation
-Visit the [API Reference](https://api-reference.rebilly.com/) for detailed documentation.

-## Usage
+### Finding your API key
 To create an instance, you need to provide your secret API key that is available in Rebilly in the [Automations > API Keys](https://app.rebilly.com/api-keys) menu.

+### Finding your organization ID (optional)
-If you want to perform a request to a specific organization in which you have access you need to provide an organization identifier.
-You could see all organizations memberships in the response from `/v2.1/profile` entry point.
+If you want to perform a request to a specific organization (which you have access to), you need to provide an organization identifier.
-You can find organization ID in `memberships[0].organization.id` in the next short response sample (real response will have more information):
+You can see all organization memberships by making a `GET` request to [the profile endpoint](https://user-api-docs.rebilly.com/tag/Profile#operation/GetProfile)

+In the below sample response, your organization ID is `memberships[0].organization.id`
 ```json
 {
     "id": "11111111-1111-1111-1111-111111111111",